-We’re back with a new Isoline spotlight, this time on our Account Director, Claire Trévien.
+We’re back with a new Isoline spotlight, this time with our Group Account Director, Claire Trévien.
 Since joining the agency in 2021, Claire has been pivotal in the company’s incredible growth.
+From optimising internal processes to driving creativity, she is one of Isoline’s not-so-secret weapons.
 We had to ask her more about her unusual career journey, and how she makes sure to inject creativity into her campaigns.

 Can you share your career journey and how it led you to becoming an account director at a B2B marketing agency?